dbono711/clab-networks/README.md

 ## Requirements

-**_NOTE: Per the [CONTAINERlab](https://containerlab.dev/install/) installation guide, there are many ways to installa and subsequently utilize CONTAINERlab.
+**The [CONTAINERlab](https://containerlab.dev/install/) installation guide details many ways to install and subsequently utilize CONTAINERlab.
 The labs created in this repository assume the corresponding [pre-requisites](https://containerlab.dev/install/#pre-requisites) are met and CONTAINERlab is installed using the [Install script](https://containerlab.dev/install/#install-script) method.
-Any additional requirements needed by the individual labs will be covered in the respective README files._**
+Any additional requirements needed by the individual labs will be covered in the respective README files.**

 ## Labs